hapax/hapax.github.io/assets/simple-physics.md

 schools?
 The most charitable answer is that we focus on content rather than methods since high-leverage methods are deemed too advanced.
-But th
+But in the words of Cyprian of Carthate, *custom without truth is the antiquity of error*.
-In the words of Cyprian of Carthate, *custom without truth is the antiquity of error*, and hacker spirit is the perfect antidote for custom without truth.
+Hacker spirit is the perfect antidote for custom without truth.

 #### References